pingan8787/awesome-ai-tools/README.md

 12. [Silly Times](https://www.elbo.ai/silly) 👉 Have a fun time drawing and seeing what silly thing we make from your drawing.
 Let your kids have some fun Creative time after school.

-13. [SketchAI](https://apps.apple.com/us/app/sketchai-by-picsart/id1660937634) 👉 ‎Introducing the ultimate tool for hobbyists, small business owners and professionals!
-With our app, you can now easily sketch an image and have it instantly generated into a high-quality stock photo or artwork with the help of AI technology.
-Our app features a variety of brushes and colors for you t…
+13. [SketchAI](https://apps.apple.com/us/app/sketchai-by-picsart/id1660937634) 👉 Introducing the ultimate tool for hobbyists, small business owners and professionals!

 14. [Vizcom AI](https://www.vizcom.ai/) 👉 Vizcom is a creative tool that helps designers streamline the process of turning their concepts into physical products.